Strands of Starlight: Plot summary

 Miriam's parents expel her at a young age because of her powers of healing, and she wanders for years.
 At the age of eighteen Miriam falls into the hands of Catholic authorities, denounced as a witch.
 Grievously injured by her tormentors, Miriam escapes, and Mika, a traveling midwife, takes her in and nurses her back to health.
 After curing one of Mika's patients of eclampsia, Miriam goes on the run again.
 As she travels through the forest, she comes upon Baron Roger of Aurverelle, a nobleman out hunting who has been mauled by a bear.
 After she heals him, he rapes her and leaves her for dead.
 Inhabitants of Saint Brigid, one of the Free Towns, find her and summon Varden, an elf, to help heal her injuries.

 While recovering in Saint Brigid, she realizes that the Elves have the power to change people.
 Formulating a plan for revenge on Baron Roger, she convinces Varden to perform a metamorphosis upon her to make her larger and stronger, able to engage in armed combat.
-Another Elf, Terrill, agrees to train her in the Elven way of armed combat.
+Another Elf, Terrill, agrees to train her in the Elven way of swordfighting.
 The change goes as planned, but she comes to realize that it has made her not completely human, and she is gradually becoming an elf.

 Aloysius Cranby, the bishop who had imprisoned Miriam, tracks her by imprisoning and interrogating Mika the midwife and comes to Saint Brigid.
 After days of fruitless searching for Miriam the human, Cranby realizes that Miriam the elf is just one of several elves welcome in the village when she kills one of his companions, though he never realizes the two Miriams are one and the same.
 Deeming this information more important than completing his original task, he flees the village, and Varden kills him to keep this secret safe.